mariajosemv/mariajosemv/README.md

 <h1 align="left">Hi, I'm María ✨ </h3>

-I'm a Physicist and currently I'm studying for a master's degree in Economics. 👩🏻‍🎓 I've worked as a freelancer with different people around the world creating Python ETL pipelines and creating specialized content about Data Science and Machine learning.
-Now, I'm working as a Data engineer. 👩🏻‍🔧
+I'm a Physicist and I'm currently working as a Data engineer. 👩🏻‍🔧  I have experience in data manipulation and data analysis with Python and SQL. 📊 I also have knowledge of classical machine learning models and deep learning. 🤖

-In my free time I enjoy experimenting (*a.k.a. break stuff*) in Linux operative systems 🐧 and keep records of my learning on [Notion](https://mariajosemv.super.site).  ✨
+In my free time I enjoy experimenting (*a.k.a. breaking stuff*) in Linux operative systems 🐧 and keep records of my learning on [Notion](https://mariajosemv.super.site).  ✨

+🌱 I'm currently studying [Cloud Engineer Learning Path](https://www.cloudskillsboost.google/paths/11) from Google Cloud. \
  🗨️ Ask me about whatever you want.
 I am interested in helping and sharing.

 <div align="center">